zalmoxes-laran/EM-blender-tools-doc/docs/panels/anastylosis_manager.rst

   A movable object is the same entity even when it changes location, orientation, or fragmentation across time.
 The SF node owns that identity; the RMSF mesh is just the geometric snapshot we use to render it.
-Multiple RMSF meshes can therefore point at the same SF, and the dotted connector that links SFs to each other in the graph encodes the **diachronic transformation** of the object (e.g. an intact column at epoch *N* and the same column collapsed at epoch *N+1*).
+Multiple RMSF meshes can therefore point at the same SF, that in turn can be instanced in different epochs with different properties (position, orientation, fragmentation) through the dotted connector that links SFs to each other in the graph encodes the **diachronic transformation** of the object (e.g. the fragment of the column found in non origianl position at epoch *N* and the same fragment repositioned in the original position at epoch *N-1*).

 - **RMSF → Document** is the *paradata / source* axis.
-The mesh comes from a measurement or survey campaign (photogrammetry, laser scan, drawing) — its trustworthiness, license, embargo, and the right to extract derived information (sections, diameters, surface areas) all hang off the source document.
+The mesh comes from a measurement or survey campaign (photogrammetry, laser scan) — its trustworthiness, license, embargo, and the right to extract derived information (sections, diameters) all hang off the source document.
 Without this linkage the downstream knowledge-extraction tools (Surface Areas, Proxy Box, measurement extractors) have no provenance to attach the new paradata to.